Student Complaints and Grievances

 The University of New Mexico takes student complaints seriously and has processes in place to ensure those complaints are investigated thoroughly.
 The information on this page provides a brief overview of complaint processes.
 For detailed information, please see the Student Grievance Procedure portion of the UNM Student Handbook.

-If a student located in a state that participates in the State Authorization Reciprocity Agreement (SARA) has a complaint about UNM, the student must first go through the standard procedure for resolution of student grievances, detailed below.
-If the complaint persists after using UNM's complaint procedures, an issue involving allegations of fraudulent activity may be brought to the New Mexico SARA portal agency, the New Mexico Higher Education Department.
+The National Council for State Authorization Reciprocity Agreements (NC-SARA) is an agreement among member states, districts, and territories that sets national standards for interstate offering of post-secondary distance education courses and programs.
+If a distance education student located in a state that participates in NC-SARA has a complaint about UNM, the student must first go through the standard procedure for resolution of student grievances, detailed below.
+If the complaint persists after using UNM's complaint procedures, the complaint may be brought to the New Mexico SARA portal agency, the New Mexico Higher Education Department.
 The SARA portal agency in the state where the student is located will be notified that a complaint has been received and may assist as needed.

 Examples of the types of student complaints that may be brought to a SARA portal agency include complaints regarding job placement data, tuition or fee information, accreditation, professional program licensure requirements, or course transfer information.
 Complaints regarding grades and student conduct are not covered under SARA.